You may find the need to manually make the Printer Online, if the printer has gone offline and not responding to Print commands from your computer.

 1. Right-click on Start button and click on Device Manager.

-2. On Device Manager Screen, select any item > click on the Action tab and select Devices and Printers option in the drop-down menu.
+2. On the Device Manager screen, select any device > click on the Action tab and select Devices and Printers option in the drop-down menu.

 3. On Devices and Printers screen, right-click on the Offline Printer (it will appear Faded) and select See what’s printing option in the contextual menu.